 For optimal service, Dialpad suggests users use a Plantronics and officially supports the command button use for Plantronics headsets via downloading the Plantronics third-party software to integrate with Dialpad.

-To use the command buttons to answer and end Dialpad calls from either the Native or Chrome app, you'll need to:
+To use the command buttons to answer and end Dialpad calls from the Native app only, you'll need to:

 - Use a Plantronics USB headset (wireless requires USB dongle)

 - Install the 3rd party Poly software